RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/docs/goals.md

 This is what interests me at the moment; please feel free to add additional goals and objectives to the document.
-Fix the nomenclature interests me, because I will need to expose that very same nomenclature when defining the Tree API of the ooRexx Parser.
+I need that the nomenclature used in the ooRexx manuals when defining the language is clear, understandable, unambiguous and stable, because I will need to expose that very same nomenclature when defining the Tree API of the ooRexx Parser.
 For example, since the syntax